cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 > In `oncotree_2018_05_01`, `ALL` had two children: `TALL` and `BALL`.
 On release `oncotree_2018_06_01`, the ALL node was discontinued and the `TALL` node was renamed `TLL` and the `BALL` node was renamed `BLL`.

-**The `ONCOTREE_SUGGESTIONS` column would be shown as follows:**
+**The `ONCOTREE_CODE_OPTIONS` column would be shown as follows:**
 > _ALL -> {TLL, BLL}_

-Ambiguous direct mappings are also checked for addition of more granular nodes; to see how this may affect the `ONCOTREE_SUGGESTIONS` column formatting, please refer to the subsection below "4.
+Ambiguous direct mappings are also checked for addition of more granular nodes; to see how this may affect the `ONCOTREE_CODE_OPTIONS` column formatting, please refer to the subsection below "4.
 More Granular Nodes Introduced".

 ### 3. No Direct Mappings
  No direct mappings occur when the source OncoTree code is unrelated to any OncoTree code in  the target version.
 One such possibility is mapping a newly introduced OncoTree code backwards in time.
 In this case, the tool finds the closest set of **neighbors** (e.g parents and children) which are mappable in the target version.
-The `ONCOTREE_SUGGESTIONS` column returns the set with the keyword **Neighbors** as follows:
+The `ONCOTREE_CODE_OPTIONS` column returns the set with the keyword **Neighbors** as follows:

  > 'Source Code' -> **Neighbors** {'Code 1', 'Code 2', 'Code 3', <span class="oi oi-ellipses"></span>} &emsp; e.g. _UPA -> Neighbors {BLADDER}_